cpq/bare-metal-programming-guide/README.md

 how to execute actions.
 This automation is great because it also documents the process of building firmware, used compilation flags, etc.

+There is a great Makefile tutorial at https://makefiletutorial.com - for those new to `make`, I suggest to take a look.
+Below, I list the most essential concepts required to understand our simple bare metal Makefile.
+Those who already familiar with `make`, can skip this section.

 The `Makefile` format is simple:

 ```make